rsdoiel/antenna/archives/2025/socal_north_2025.16.md

 ---

-## “I will miss him big time:" Southern California Catholics react to Pope Francis’ death
+## Southern California Catholics react to Pope Francis’ death: 'I will miss him big time'

 date: 2025-04-21, updated: 2025-04-21, from: The LAist